-So, when you say “balance” (and really should be saying “priority”) what you really mean is that you are giving more important things (for that day) more attention than other things.
+When you say “balance,” what you really mean is that you are giving more important things (for that day) more attention than other things — and that’s prioritizing.

 Now, go back and look at your weekly schedule and your notes of things that worked and things that went wrong from Step 1.

 Were some of them because you didn’t prioritize the day?